 This wonderful Mediterranean garden has more than 700 species of native plants as well as rose gardens, walks, pergolas, pavilions, ponds and fountains of great beauty.
 It’s a great place for kids to explore and learn about plants which are typical of the Valencian region.

 Distance: 18km (22mins)

 Just a short trip from Jávea near the village of Benidoleig is the ‘Cave of Skulls’ which have been used by man since prehistoric times but was ‘re-discovered’ in 1768 by the naturalist Cavanilles.
-The cave extends for 440 metres almost horizontally into the hillside and there are great examples of stalactites and stalagmites and a beautiful lake called Toll Blau.
+The cave extends for 400 metres almost horizontally into the hillside and there are great examples of stalactites and stalagmites.

 Parque Natural Penyal de Ifac, Calp